Sex doll: State of research

 Overall, the current state of research shows that sex doll owners (so far, the majority are men) and their uses are diverse and that sex dolls can be associated with negative and positive effects.
-Likewise, the available empirical studies with sex doll owners indicate that they do not only regard and treat their dolls as “sex” dolls, but sometimes also as “love” dolls or social companions.
+Likewise, the available empirical studies with sex doll owners indicate that they do not only regard and treat their dolls as "sex" dolls, but sometimes also as "love" dolls or social companions.
 A clinical case study explained how living with a doll helped a divorced man to overcome relationship trauma and get ready to approach real women again.
 Psychological theories that can explain the human-doll relationship are, among others, the theory of transitional objects or the theory of parasocial interactions and relationships usually applied to media personas.

+In the 2023 study "Exploring the Psychological Characteristics and Risk-related Cognitions of Individuals Who Own Sex Dolls" the authors point out that there is concern that sex doll ownership increases negative social attitudes towards women and the risk of sexual offenses.
+However, the study found no scientific evidence for this, but rather that doll owners were less likely to commit sexually aggressive acts towards women.
+Doll owners also tended to view women as "unknowable" and tended to have lower self-esteem.

 In popular culture

 In the BBC programme Desert Island Discs, aired since 1942 with little interruption, guests were also permitted to bring either a book or a "luxury" in addition to musical recordings.
 Several chose life-size dolls: Oliver Reed, Ronnie Scott (who settled instead for a saxophone), and Duncan Carse.

 The fictional narrator in the Italian writer Tommaso Landolfi's comic short story "Gogol's Wife" describes several visits to the subject of his biography, Nikolai Gogol.
 At that renowned 19th century Russian writer's residence, the future biographer finds Gogol, referred to throughout as Nikolai Vassilevitch (his personal name and patronymic), with a life-size, anatomically correct blow-up doll.
 In later visits, the doll is described with more and more human attributes, bringing the story ever more into the realm of fantastic fiction.

+The issue was also addressed in the film "SottoCoperta" where the protagonist Matrona tries to spread the use of sex dolls in Naples to fight prostitution.